-- Get an in-home tutor.
+- Get an in-home and online tutor.
 A one-to-one tutor can help to find the missing building blocks in your knowledge and fill those in.
 They can help you to organize your schedule so you have enough time to study and aren’t cramming the night before.
 They can take you through the practice tests so you can work on your pace and ACT test techniques.

 - The best way to practice the ACT is to take the ACT.
 There are tons of practice tests available for free online.
 Practice tests are one of the best ways to ensure that you have the knowledge you need and to bolster your confidence.

 - Answer everything!
 You won’t be penalized for incorrect answers, so guess—you may just get lucky.

 - Memorize the directions from you practice tests.
 Knowing what to do will mean you gain five extra valuable minutes to score points.